 Shortly before Christmas 2004 (just about the time I was finally ready to try buying perishable foods again…hurricane season was over!)
 I learned of a boutique hotel (Mansion on Forsyth Park) scheduled to open in Savannah with a cooking school attached.

 “Hmm…professional oriented or personal enrichment programs?”
 I enquired of my friend.
 She wasn’t sure so I decided to check it out on the web…lo and behold not only did it appear to be personal enrichment oriented…..well, heck…they were looking for a director!
 Well, time and the holidays got away from me and before I knew it we were into January.

 “You probably screwed up and missed out on a great opportunity” I told myself in a disgusted tone sure to make anyone wince in personal shame.
 Wait…no, it’s still there!
 I sent the resume and before I knew it the ball got to rolling so quickly I was soon saying goodbye to friends, colleagues, and hanging up my chef’s hat with Mickey ears.
 Opening 700 Kitchen Cooking School from the ground up and observing the changes we went through was an incredible journey.

-After nearly 9 years of conducting cooking classes at 700 Kitchen, I’m excited to now be branching out on my own!
-Always part of my original plan when I came here, opening my own cooking school space has taken a bit longer than I had originally planned.
+After nearly 9 years of conducting cooking classes as cooking school chef instructor and director of 700 Kitchen, I’m excited to have finally branched out on my own!
+Always part of my original plan when I came here, opening my own cooking school space took a bit longer than I had originally planned.
 Opened in April 2015, “Chef Darin’s Kitchen Table” is my hands-on cooking school in the Victorian district of Savannah, GA.
 I’m also available for travel so if you or your business or organization would like to feature a cooking classes, need someone to do product presentations/demonstrations, or other needs in which I might assist, I can come to you!
 Please visit my “contact page” to get in touch!